MessageDisplay Hook: Transforming Assistant Text at the Display Boundary¶

 Outbound tool call | External system |

-Four use cases motivate dedicated MessageDisplay handling rather than prompt-side instruction:
+Four use cases call for dedicated MessageDisplay handling rather than probabilistic prompt-side instruction:

-- PII redaction on user-visible output.
-A regex or named-entity classifier strips emails, phone numbers, or internal hostnames before the terminal renders the message.
-Distinct from upstream redaction of tool output (PII Tokenization in Agent Context); this is the last-mile guard for what reaches a screen-share viewer or shared transcript.
+- PII redaction at the screen: a regex or named-entity classifier strips emails, phone numbers, or internal hostnames before render.
+This is the last-mile guard for a screen-share viewer or shared transcript, distinct from upstream tool-output redaction (PII Tokenization in Agent Context).

-- Banner injection on long-running tasks.
-Prepend a "agent is operating in autonomous mode" banner so a downstream operator UI cannot miss the context.
+- Banner injection: a hook prepends an "operating in autonomous mode" banner so a downstream operator UI cannot miss the context.

-- Audit-trail capture of every model utterance.
-A side-effect hook (returning the original text unchanged) writes the message to an append-only log; the action is the capture, not the transformation.
+- Audit-trail capture: a side-effect hook returns the text unchanged and writes it to an append-only log.
+The action is capture, not transform.

-- False sense of PII safety.
-Display-side redaction does not prevent the model from reasoning over the secret — the secret already entered context.
-A user-facing redaction hook reduces display exposure but does not close the leak path through subsequent tool calls or chained sessions.
-For true PII safety the redaction must happen upstream (via
+MessageDisplaycannot corrupt the canonical record.
+Log the rendered view separately only if a consumer needs it. - False sense of PII safety: display-side redaction does not stop the model reasoning over the secret, which already entered context, and does not close the leak path through later tool calls or chained sessions.
+For true safety, redact upstream through

-PostToolUseoutput replacement on tool output, or by not putting the data in context at all).MessageDisplayis the last-mile guard, not the primary control. - Hook latency on every assistant turn.
-Unlike
+PostToolUseoutput replacement, or by keeping the data out of context.MessageDisplayis the last-mile guard, not the primary control. - Hook latency on every assistant turn:

 Key Takeaways¶